Bleeding Gums Treatment in Durham, NC

 My gum disease is improving.
 How can I prevent it from returning?

 The best way to ensure that your gum disease does not progress is by regularly brushing and flossing at home, as well as keeping up with regular dental cleanings.
+This allows your dental hygienist to scrape away plaque from your teeth to prevent any further progression of gum disease.
+If you are currently a smoker, stop smoking, as this is a well-documented factor in the development and progression of gum disease.

 What if I don’t get my bleeding gums fixed?